 Born in Ottawa, Ontario, Shanti Sivarulrasa (b.
 2003) is a composer and violinist based in Kjipuktuk (Halifax, Nova Scotia).
 She is in her final year of the Bachelor of Music program at Dalhousie University on a four-year Fountain Performing Arts Scholarship.
-Shanti is pursuing a concentration in composition, studying composition with Dr. Jerome Blais and violin with Dr. Leonardo Perez.
+Shanti is pursuing a concentration in composition, studying composition with Dr. Jérôme Blais and violin with Dr. Leonardo Perez.
 Her previous composition teachers include Amy Brandon and Dr. Matthias McIntire.

 Shanti made her professional solo debut with Symphony Nova Scotia in 2025 performing her composition Chrysalis for solo violin and orchestra as part of the Open Waters Festival.
 In 2025, she was also the Artist in Residence with the Ottawa New Music Festival, premiering her work First Encounters for two violins with violinist Maria Nenoiu.
-Shanti's works have been performed by leading ensembles including the Alkali Collective (Halifax, NS) and the Array Ensemble (Toronto, ON).
+Shanti's works have been performed by leading Canadian ensembles including the Alkali Collective (Halifax, NS) and the Array Ensemble (Toronto, ON).
 In 2024, Shanti was selected for the first Canadian edition of the Earshot Readings with the National Arts Centre Orchestra (Ottawa, ON).

-Shanti is the co-founder and co-creative director of the Nuovo Contemporary Concert Series, a series dedicated to showcasing new works by Halifax-based composers.
+Shanti is the co-founder and co-creative director of the Nuovo Contemporary Concert Series, a series dedicated to showcasing new works by emerging Atlantic-Canadian composers.
 She is also the first violinist and a founding member of the Rostova String Quartet, a group performing classical and contemporary music in Halifax.
 Beyond her work as a composer and performer, Shanti is a violin teacher at Long and McQuade and runs a free violin program for newcomers to Canada at the YMCA Centre for Immigrant Programs in Halifax.

 About